UKRN-Open-Research/t3-data-sharing/_episodes/04-wbt-intro.md

 ---
 title: Workshop Builder Tool Introduction # title of the episode
-teaching: 10 # time required to teach (minutes)
+teaching: 15 # time required to teach (minutes)
-exercises: 20 # time required for participants to do the activities (minutes)
+exercises: 30 # time required for participants to do the activities (minutes)
 duration: # duration for a break, not needed if teaching/exercises are present (minutes)
 # summary of the episode content for displaying on the schedule page
-summary: An introduction to the Workshop Builder Tool and the Open Research Resource Browser, including a short exercise where you'll make a simple workshop website.
+summary: An introduction to the Workshop Builder Tool and the Open Research Resource Browser, including a short exercise where you'll set up your own workshop website.
 questions: # list of questions we are trying to answer
 objectives: # list of learning outcomes
  - Understand the basics of the Workshop Builder Tool